bnaluz/pw-script/README.md

 How to Use
 Edit Configuration:

-Execute the script using:
+Execute the script:

-bash
-Copy code
+- Copy the code
-node your-script-name.js
+- node your-file-name.js

 Schedule for Regular Updates: